Â鶹´«Ã½

 Since 2020, Â鶹´«Ã½ has been working to support elections at home by providing objective information about the election process and advancing good practices in transparency.
 The Center is also encouraging support for democratic norms by building bipartisan, grassroots networks of civic and business leaders.

-Our efforts have expanded in 2022 and will continue to grow in the run-up to 2024, as we work to strengthen trust in the U.S. electoral process by providing information to voters, encouraging the U.S. to meet international election standards, , and working to mitigate possible electoral violence.
+Our efforts expanded in 2022 and continued to grow in 2024 as we work to strengthen trust in the U.S. electoral process by providing information to voters, encouraging the U.S. to meet international election standards, , and working to mitigate possible electoral violence.

 In September 2011, a Â鶹´«Ã½ delegation observed the Cherokee Nation's special election for principal chief.
 The election marked a transition of power from a 12-year incumbency in a vote that was inclusive and a counting process that was credible and accurate.
 Twelve Â鶹´«Ã½ observers were deployed throughout the 14 counties of the Cherokee Nation and visited all 38 polling precincts, and observers also witnessed all three days of the vote-counting process and additional days of voting.